ecarlste/joppa-db/README.md

 - [x] Setup shadui and fix up nav menu
 - [x] Create weapon list page w/ shadui Data Table
 - [x] Display damage as one table field on Weapon table
-- [ ] Use Zod for the Data Table schema
+- [ ] Use Zod for the Weapon Data Table schema (this will also be used for the weapon creation form)
+- [ ] add sorting by field on Weapon Data Table
 - [ ] add weapon creation form (only when logged in)
 - [ ] Implement weapon edit flow (only when logged in)
 - [ ] set up error handling (sentry)